 Ben Gurion Airport

-Israel’s international airport, Ben Gurion, is 40 minutes from Jerusalem and 30 minutes from Tel Aviv.
+Israel’s international airport, Ben Gurion, is a 40 minutes drive from Jerusalem.
 Security at Ben Gurion Airport is unmatched for its high standard.
 The airport was completely renovated in 2004 and is ultra-modern, efficient, and equipped with duty-free shops, restaurants, and currency exchanges.
 Most airlines fly to and from the renovated Terminal 3, with others based at Terminal 1.

 From Ben Gurion Airport to Jerusalem